 Sunday, April 7, 2024

-UP's Steam Freight Locos in Victorville & Laying Complex Turnouts at C Tower & Preparing a Slide Presentation
+Union Pacific's Steam Freight Locos in Victorville & Laying Complex Turnouts at C Tower & Preparing a Slide Presentation

 I'll continue to create links into past blog entries about various locos seen in Victorville.
 The locos this time will be UP's steam freight locos.
 Then I'll cover some recent layout progress: fitting complex turnouts in the C Tower area, working on a Mini-Meet slide presentation, and revising two of the control panel drawings.